 We found Barcelona very underwhelming.
 It was a nice city, but somehow did nothing for us.
+We both felt major travel disappointment here.
 It’s hard to describe other than meh.
 Food, drinks and weather were great, which made up for the other disappointments.
 Another place that I would probably not rush to get back to.

 Expectations are just that

 It doesn’t really matter if you are visiting the best places or those deemed as underrated or up-and-coming.
 There is no guarantee that you will love the best places nor that you will hate the underrated ones.
 That’s the beauty of travel.
 It opens our minds, teaches us about ourselves and other, but most importantly, allows us to get out of our bubbles see how other people live.

 It doesn’t matter if you’re going somewhere because it’s on your bucket list or that you crave something different.
 Each place has its plusses and minuses.
 What bothers me might not be important to others, while my amazing experience might differ significantly from someone else’s.